-Dr Kalim Siddiqui was a leading intellectual of the Islamic movement during the final decades of the 20th century.
-He is best known as the Director of the Muslim Institute, London, which he founded in the early 1970s, and founder and Leader of the Muslim Parliament of Great Britain in the early 1990s, in the wake of the Rushdie controversy.
+Dr Kalim Siddiqui (1931-1996) was a leading activist, commentator and intellectual of the Islamic movement during the final decades of the 20th century.
+He is best known as the Director of the Muslim Institute, London, which he founded in the early 1970s, and founder and Leader of the Muslim Parliament of Great Britain in the early 1990s.

-However, his greatest contribution was as a political activist, commentator, analyst and thinker.
-It was through the force of his personality, his drive and energy, his speeches and his writings, that he enlightened and inspired several generations of young Muslims and Islamic activists all over the world between the early 1970s and his death in 1996.
+His greatest contribution was as a political activist, commentator, analyst and thinker during a crucial period in the history of the Islamic movement.
+Through the force of his personality, his drive and energy, his speeches and his writings, he inspired and enlightened several generations of young Muslims and Islamic activists all over the world between the early 1970s and his death in 1996.

 This was a period of huge significance in the Muslim world and the position of Islam in the world.
-The 1970s were a time when Islam as a social, political and civilisational force appeared to have been defeated, and the USA and its western allies were confident in their power and permanent hegemony over the world.
-All this changed with the Islamic Revolution in Iran in 1978-79, which established the first Islamic state of the modern world, and launched the global Islamic resistance to western hegemony that continues to this day, and indeed has become the driving force – along with the western campaign to eliminate it – of contemporary history.
+In the 1970s, Islam as a social, political and civilizational force appeared to have been defeated, and the USA and its western allies were confident of their permanent hegemony over the world.
+All this changed with the Islamic Revolution in Iran in 1978-79, which established the first Islamic state of the modern world.
+This revitalised the global Islamic resistance to western hegemony that has become the driving force of contemporary history, along with the western campaign to eliminate it.

-When the Islamic Revolution in Iran erupted in the end of the decade, Dr Kalim realised that this represented the Islamic resurgence that he had long anticipated.
-He immediately dedicated himself to supporting the nascent Islamic State, aware that its survival was by no means guaranteed; to studying and understanding it in broader historical terms, for the benefit of both Iranians themselves and Muslims inspired by it elsewhere; and to creating bridges between it and Islamic movements.
-One of his major concerns, he said at the time, was to ensure that the new Islamic state could not be isolated, and that the entire Ummah could benefit from its experience, energy and power, even if it failed as so many previous attempts at re-establishing Islamic political power had failed before.
+When the Islamic Revolution in Iran erupted, Dr Kalim realised it as an expression of the Islamic resurgence that he had anticipated.
+He immediately dedicated himself to supporting the nascent Islamic State, aware that its survival was by no means guaranteed.
+His key objects were to study and understand the Islamic Revolution in broader historical terms, for the benefit of both Iranians themselves and Muslims inspired by it elsewhere; and to help create bridges between it and Islamic activists and movements elsewhere.
+One of his major concerns, he said at the time, was to ensure that the new Islamic state could not be isolated, and that the entire Ummah could benefit from its experience, energy and power, even if it was doomed to fail as so many previous attempts at re-establishing Islamic political power had been.

-At the same time Dr Kalim addressed and responded to the impact of the Islamic Revolution on the rest of the world, from the flowering of political Islamic movements in other countries, to the west’s attempts to counter the new Islamic state, first through the war spearheaded by Saddam Hussein, and later through the military occupation of the heartlands of Islam with the ‘First Gulf War’ of 1989.
-His rare ability to both engage with current political developments, and at the same time see the bigger historical picture and work proactively in light of it, was one of his greatest assets.
+At the same time Dr Kalim addressed and responded to the impact of the Islamic Revolution on the rest of the world, from the revitalisation of political Islamic movements in other countries, to the west’s attempts to counter the new Islamic state, first through the war spearheaded by Saddam Hussein, and later through the military occupation of the heartlands of Islam with the ‘First Gulf War’ of 1989.
+One of his greatest assets was an ability to both engage with current political developments, and at the same time see the bigger historical picture and work proactively in light of it.

-More than 20 years after his death, and despite developments that might appear to have overtaken his vision of the world, such as the west’s brutally aggressive global response to the attacks on New York and the Pentagon in September 2001, Dr Kalim’s work remains as relevant as ever to the situation Muslim now face.
+More than 20 years after his death, and despite developments that might appear to have overtaken his vision of the world, Dr Kalim’s work remains as relevant as ever to the situation Muslim now face.

 This site aims to highlight his work for the benefit of contemporary Muslims and Islamic movements, insha’Allah ta’ala.